aaronpk/Meetable/README.md

 composer install
 ```

-Make sure the `storage` folder is writable by the web server
+Make sure the `storage` folder is writable by the web server.

 ```bash
 sudo chown -R www-data: storage
 ```

+Create a database in your MySQL server, and create a user that has full access to the database.

-Copy `.env.example` to `.env` and fill it out following the instructions in the file
+Copy `.env.example` to `.env` and fill it out following the instructions in the file.

 ```bash
 cp .env.example .env
 ```

+Most importantly, make sure you fill out the database section or the next step won't work.

-Once you've configured everything in the `.env` file, you can run the migrations to set up the database
+Once you've configured everything in the `.env` file, you can run the migrations to set up the database.

 ```bash
 php artisan migrate